Nasdaq/nasdaq-protocols/docs/user_guide_create_new_project.rst

         Replace `<project-name>` with the name of your project and `<target-dir>` with the directory where you want to create the project.

-        For example, to create a project named `nasdaq-protocols-messages` in the current directory, with 2 applications `ouch_oe` and `itch_feed`, you would run the following command:
+        For example, to create a project named `nasdaq-protocols-messages` in the current directory, with 3 applications `ouch_oe`, `itch_feed` and `sqf_qe`, you would run the following command:

         .. code-block:: bash

             bash$ nasdaq-protocols-create-new-project --name nasdaq-protocols-messages \
                     --application ouch_oe:ouch \
-                    --application itch_feed:itch
+                    --application itch_feed:itch \
+                    --application sqf_qe:sqf

 3. The `nasdaq-protocols-create-new-project` command will create a new python package with the following structure: